wandersonsousa/paint-canvas/README.md

 # Paint Online

-Uma área de pintura simples escrita em javascript, utilizando canvas.
+A simple painting area written in javascript, using canvas.

 The application has some settings such as: